 Amid low interest rates, investors continue to look for sources of yield, and corporate bonds have garnered substantial interest.
 But in the late stages of an economic cycle and with very tight credit spreads over U.S. Treasuries, how should investors approach credit markets?
-We spoke with Damien McCann, a Capital Group fixed-income portfolio manager, to get his take.
+We spoke with Damien McCann, a portfolio manager with American Funds Strategic Bond Fund to get his take.

 Economic data will remain a bit soft in the U.S. I don’t expect economic growth to accelerate to the levels that we were experiencing a year ago.
 That said, the recent softening seems more indicative of a leg down in the current cycle rather than the start of a recession.
 The Federal Reserve also maintains an accommodative stance, as we have seen with three interest rate cuts this year.
 Against this backdrop, I am not in a bunker in terms of how I’m building credit portfolios.
 Rather, it’s a modestly defensive positioning.